selloween/docker-multi-wordpress/README.md

 * Docker
 * Docker Compose

-Tested using ``Docker version 18.05.0-ce`` and ``docker-compose version 1.21.2``

 ### Docker Containers used

 * MariaDB https://hub.docker.com/_/mariadb/
 * Wordpress https://hub.docker.com/_/wordpress/
 * Composer https://hub.docker.com/_/composer/

-### File Permissions on Linux

-Docker containers run as the root user on Linux hosts.
-For that reason volume and bind mounts are created as root and are not writeable by the local user.
-This can be very frustrating when developing localy and needing to have access to the WordPress theme and plugin directories.

-This setup let's you focus on developing your WordPress Theme and/or Plugin without the headaches of changing file permissions, ownerships and UIDs/GIDs by avoding volume bind mounts of default directories - e.g. ``wp-content``and therefore getting permission conflicts out of the way.
-(Information on using bind mounts: https://docs.docker.com/storage/bind-mounts/)

 ## Project Structure